christophgil/bash_return/README.md

  - Nested function calls
  - Recursive function calls

-Currently, two methods are used to return results from functions.
+Generally, two methods are used to return results from functions.
-Using the output stream may cause to poor performance.
+Using the output stream may cause poor performance.
-Assigning a variable has more verbose code.
+Assigning a variable in the function and obtaining its value by the caller has longer code.

 With this Bash extension, functions can be used in both ways.